xpportal/SXP_personality-gltf-transform/README.md

-# Personality Extension with gltf-transform to use it
+# SXP_personality Extension with gltf-transform to use it

 # Description